 - Overriding your choices e.g. demanding that you cut ties with family/friends, or dress a certain way, do things a certain way

-- Regular shouting and name calling are more obvious examples of emotional abuse in marriage but the above behaviours are offensive forms of emotional abuse which often overlooked.
+- Regular shouting and name-calling are more obvious examples of emotional abuse in marriage but the above behaviors are offensive forms of emotional abuse which often overlooked.

 Emotional abuse is when a person uses negative language and behavior to manipulate and control another person.
 Although it may be subtle and difficult to detect, it can still cause the person on the receiving end of it to routinely feel isolated, upset, bewildered, confused, crazy, lacking in confidence, drained, angry, paranoid, nervous, frustrated and/or traumatized.

-Unfortunately, many behaviors which constitute emotional abuse are accepted as a matter of course in relationships.
-Further, it may be the case that the person executing the abuse is unaware of what they are actually doing but likewise the person on the receiving end of the abuse can be unaware that they are being manipulated, not realizing why they feel they must always tip toe around their partner.
+Unfortunately, many behaviors that constitute emotional abuse are accepted as a matter of course in relationships.
+Further, it may be the case that the person executing the abuse is unaware of what they are actually doing but likewise the person on the receiving end of the abuse can be unaware that they are being manipulated, not realizing why they feel they must always tiptoe around their partner.

 When emotional abuse persists in a marriage or relationship, the groundwork is laid for long-term detrimental consequences.
 Bonds are broken and unhappiness prevails.